samuelblack11/samuelblack11/README.md

 Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries <br>

-<h3><strong><span style="color: #2a9d8f; text-decoration: underline;">Dujour (work in progress)</span></strong></h3>
-<a href="https://github.com/samuelblack11/Dujour">GitHub Repository</a> <br>
-Skills Used: Node.js, Express.js, React.js, MongoDB<br><br>

-Dujour is an innovative supply chain management tool designed to support the delivery of fresh produce from local farms directly to consumers.
-Utilizing MERN stack technology (MongoDB, Express.js, React.js, Node.js), Dujour is a comprehensive tool which manages each step of this process from order placement to delivery to consumer doorsteps.
-This includes inventory management and route planning features which allow for logistical optimiaztion.
-In the spirit of creating healthier and more connected local communities, Dujour aims to provide consumers with the freshest produce in your region.
-Please note that this project is a work in progress.

-<h3><strong><span style="color: #2a9d8f; text-decoration: underline;">Proofed</span></strong></h3>
-<a href="https://github.com/samuelblack11/Proofed">GitHub Repository</a> |
-<a href="https://proofed.azurewebsites.net">Live App</a> <br>
-Skills Used: Node, Express, React, Azure<br><br>

-Proofed is a basic proofreading application which allows users to easily spell check documents using the Bing Spell Check API.
-It has been optimized for both desktop and mobile.
-Please note that this project is shared here to demonstrate my competencies with the languages and technologies, rather than as a practical tool that should be used for large documents.
-This is because there is a low API limit applied to the app.
-If you would like to test the app's functionality, please do so with documents containing only a few paragraphs.
 </p>
 <!--
 **samuelblack11/samuelblack11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.